Ideal World

-Ideal World is a British TV shopping channel, broadcasting on Freeview, Satellite, Cable and online, with transactional websites, broadcast from studios in Peterborough.
+Ideal World is a British TV shopping channel, broadcasting on DTT, satellite and online, with transactional websites, previously hosted from studios in Peterborough.
+It is now owned by TJC and broadcast from their offices in West London, following Ideal World Limited's administration in 2023, with some presenters and production staff from the former Ideal World Limited continuing.

 History

-Ideal World has its origins in the 1980s as a mail order company selling products via national press adverts and consumer exhibitions.
+Ideal World had its origins in the 1980s as a mail order company selling products via national press adverts and consumer exhibitions.
 The company was then called Wrightway Marketing and was run by Paul Wright and his business partner Val Kaye.

-Ideal World launched on 17 April 2000 on digital satellite from studios in Peterborough.
+They decided to move into television home shopping, and launched Ideal World on 17 April 2000 on digital satellite from studios in Peterborough.

 Ideal World originally had Steve Whatley, Paul Lavers and Debbie Flint as the three main faces of the channel.
-It also helped to launch the careers of notable TV directors such as Brendan Sheppard arguably one of the most successful whose career would go on to include shows like CiTV, CBBC and Doctor Who.
-Mark Thatcher was installed as Head of Production, leading producers such as Lizz Brain, Linda Cooper and Lesley Hawksley.
+Tony Blackburn also presented slots on the channel.
+Mark Thatcher was installed as Head of Production.

 On 6 March 2001, the facility at Peterborough was completely destroyed by fire.
 The channel was back broadcasting within weeks from various temporary facilities whilst the main building was rebuilt, it was not fully operational again until September 2002.

 On 18 April 2003, Ideal World's first sister channel Create and Craft was launched and on 1 January 2004 Ideal Vitality started broadcasting.
 This was originally a channel from Goldshield, "Goldshield Vitality", for which Ideal Shopping Direct provided the studio recording and broadcast facilities.
 However, by the end of 2005 Goldshield pulled out of the venture.
 Ideal Shopping then broadcast a similar channel focusing on health and beauty products from Ideal's range, under the 'Vitality' name.
 Ideal Vitality was then wound down and replaced with highlights from past Ideal World shows, the channel being renamed on the Sky EPG as Ideal World 2.
 Ideal World 3, then followed, repeating Ideal World 2 shows.